-1. Real competition for students comes not just from other community colleges, but also from "private educational and training providers capitalizing upon a student's willingness to commute"-including four-year universities, vocational schools and colleges, liberal arts colleges, institutes of technology, trade schools, and career colleges, all of which may offer degrees or certificates "indistinguishable to the average consumer of higher education" from those offered by SBCCD.

-2. The following table shows the numbers of various types of private educational institutions within San Bernardino and Riverside Counties that represent potential competition for
+- 1. Real competition for students comes not just from other community colleges, but also from "private educational and training providers capitalizing upon a student's willingness to commute"-including four-year universities, vocational schools and colleges, liberal arts colleges, institutes of technology, trade schools, and career colleges, all of which may offer degrees or certificates "indistinguishable to the average consumer of higher education" from those offered by SBCCD. - 2.
+The following table shows the numbers of various types of private educational institutions within San Bernardino and Riverside Counties that represent potential competition for SBCCD students for at least some courses and/or programs:

-SBCCD students for at least some courses and/or programs:
+bibeed students for at least some courses and/or progra San

-San

 Bernardino Riverside

 Type of Institution County County

 Sports and Recreation Instruction 143 165

 Fine Art Schools 88 117

 Cosmetology and Barber Schools 31 60

 Business and Secretarial Schools 39 38

 Computer Training 11 15

 Flight Training 14 12

 Professional and Management Development Training 14 11

 Other Technical and Trade Schools 12 6

 Language Schools 2 1

 TOTALS 354 425